-Absolute Return in Mutual Funds: Meaning and Formula
+Absolute Return in Mutual Funds: Formula and How it Works

 Understanding various metrics can profoundly impact the decision-making process in investments.
 Among these is absolute return, which remains a crucial factor for portfolio evaluation.
 In this blog post, we'll demystify the concept of absolute return in the context of mutual funds, guiding investors to a more nuanced understanding of their investment performance.